 SPEND TIME ON THE FARM

 Kids of all ages will love classic fall activities like picking pumpkins and navigating corn mazes.
 Try your luck at navigating the corn maze at Maple Lane Farm or visit Paulus Farm Market for a full day of farm fun complete with friendly farm animals.
-This market has u-pick pumpkins, a large farm play area, mini corn maze, and hayrides; or stop by Ashcombe Farm & Greenhouses, where everyone can enjoy the hay playground, corn crib, fall-inspired games, and a corn maze during their Fall Harvest Days.
+This market has u-pick pumpkins, a large farm play area, a mini corn maze, and hayrides; or stop by Ashcombe Farm & Greenhouses, where everyone can enjoy the hay playground, corn crib, fall-inspired games, and a corn maze during their Fall Harvest Days.